 I started performing stand-up comedy in 2003 after an encounter with Comedian J. Anthony Brown of the popular "Tom Joyner Morning Show".
 While hanging out with friends, Mr. Brown overheard me telling jokes and asked if I'd ever done comedy, and at the time I had not tried comedy.
 Mr. Brown immediately encouraged me to give stand-up a try, and I took his advice and haven't looked back.
 I contacted a local comedian and radio personality named Griff who was hosting an open mic in Atlanta at Café 290.
 My first time performing was less than five minutes but I was hooked.
 Eventually, I hosted shows around town.
-Comedy was my starting point.
-My ultimate goal was writing, acting and filmmaking.
+Comedy was my starting point which led me to my ultimate goals of writing, acting and filmmaking.

 My passion in filmmaking is telling life stories via documentaries, short films or feature films.
 Everyone has an interesting journey that can be shared on film.